kxxed04/firstrepo/README.md

 # firstrepo
 This is my first repository
 This is my first added line.
-This is my second added line.
+This is a third new line replacing the second added line.